 - Development of request for proposal to recruit schools: Led by the Alliance for Inclusion and Prevention, community partners collaborated on the development of a request for proposal to solicit participation from schools in the targeted neighborhoods to assess the unmet mental health needs of their students and to ensure adequate confidential counseling space and school-based referral infrastructure.

 - Training: CWC has trained school clinicians and interns, educators, youth workers, psychiatrists, community leaders, and other community partners in Trauma Systems Therapy.
-New clinicians receive a total of 12 hours of training in Trauma Systems Therapy and evidence-based treatment for anxiety disorders, and all clinicians receive up to 16 hours annually of additional training in evidence-based treatments.
-In addition to the weekly clinical supervision provided each clinician by his or her employer, CWC itself provides 2 hours per week of group supervision to ensure fidelity to the evidence-based models for treatment of trauma and anxiety disorders.
+New clinicians receive up to 12 hours of training in Trauma Systems Therapy and evidence-based treatment for anxiety disorders (updated January 2014).
+In addition to the weekly clinical supervision provided to each clinician by his or her employer, CWC itself provides 2 hours per week of group supervision to ensure fidelity to the evidence-based models for treatment of trauma and anxiety disorders.
 Each school year, CWC provides professional development for teachers in recognizing and responding appropriately to children who are exhibiting symptoms of trauma.

 Resources Used and Skills Needed

 - Staffing: CWC provides each target school with a full-time, school-based clinician to provide counseling, support, and consultation with schools, families, and teachers.
 The clinicians are master's level mental health professionals with a hiring priority to match, as much as possible, the racial, ethnic, or linguistic composition of the client base.